apduncan/cvanmf/README.md

 When number of samples $n$ is close to the number of signatures $k$, signatures are likely to represent individual samples rather than broad patterns.

+## Container
+We provide a container image for linux/amd64 on through the Github Container Repository (GHCR), with the current version being `ghcr.io/apduncan/cvanmf:0.3.1/`.
+This is intended either for running cvanmf command-line tools, or using as a container for using cvanmf within pipelines.
+Please see the documentation for more details.

 ## References
 If you use this tool please cite:
 For details on the method, please see: